mini-ddx/ddx-vscode/docs/highlighting.md

 You can

-- change `vetur.grammar.customBlocks`
+- change `ddx.grammar.customBlocks`
-- run the command "Vetur: Generate grammar from `vetur.grammar.customBlocks`
+- run the command "ddx: Generate grammar from `ddx.grammar.customBlocks`
 - restart VS Code
   to get syntax highlighting for custom blocks.